Harperlaveal/U.eNergy/README.md

 4. Run the command ```npm run dev``` to start the web server
 5. The website can be accessed from ```localhost:3000```
 6. Use the left hand side navigation menu to visit different pages on the website
 7. If elements of the webpage look abnormal, please zoom out in your web browser.
-THe website was designed for a 1920x1080 screen.
+The website was designed for a 1920x1080 screen.

 - Make sure you have ```npm``` installed on your computer. ```npm``` is acquired by installing ```node js``` on your computer.
 The university computers should already have it installed.
 - Make sure you have opened visual studio code in the correct folder.
 You can check which folder you are in by running the command ```pwd```.
 You should be inside the ```.../swen422-assignment3/energy-visualisation``` folder when running ```npm``` commands.